hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 ### Find names and documents in the pdf-file (Lists/pdfAsText)

 The last volume of the Prosopography of the Neo-Assyrian Empire, e.g. volume 3/II is not available as a text file.
 The individuals and the documents they appear in in this this particular volume have been extracted from a text file made from a pdf-file of the volume.
-* For the details of extracting the text from the pdf file see the file pdfTextExtraction.rdf.
+* For the details of extracting the text from the pdf file see the file pdfTextExtraction.txt.

 The form of the file:
 ```